oracle/oracle-database-operator/docs/multitenant/usecase02/README.md

 ```

 Prepare a new yaml file **pdb_unplug.yaml**  to unplug the pdbdev database.
 Make sure that the  path of the xml file is correct and check the existence of all the required secrets.
+Do not reuse an existing xml files.

 ```yaml
 # Copyright (c) 2022, Oracle and/or its affiliates.
 All rights reserved.